 1. Closed toe sandals

 For a smarter look, a closed toe option, like this adjustable fisherman sandal from Samuel Windsor, is a perfect choice.
 As well as looking good, this style protects your toes from heavy-footed friends and helps keep your feet cleaner to boot.

 The sharpest of all sandal styles, closed toe sandals are a great alternative mules or deck shoes, and look great with shorts or chinos.

 2. Open toe sandals

 We love traditional open-toed sandals.
 This classic style is easy to get on or off, making it perfect for the beach or a warm day in the garden.

 Good quality, breathable leather is the way to go.
 Try pairing with stylish shorts – think tan, beige or khaki chino shorts, or perhaps a pair made from ultra-cool seersucker.

 3. Slip-on sandals

 Slip-on sandals are ideal for poolside holidays, easy to get on and off whenever you fancy a dip or need to pop to the bar.

-The most casual of all styles, leather slip-ons will last longer than canvas and look stylish all summer long.
+The most casual of all styles, simple leather sandals will last longer than canvas and look stylish all summer long.